nginxinc/nginx-gateway-fabric/docs/installation.md

 ## Deploy NGINX Kubernetes Gateway from Manifests

-> Note: NGINX Kubernetes Gateway can only run in the `nginx-gateway` namespace.
+> Note: By default, NGINX Kubernetes Gateway (NKG) will be installed into the nginx-gateway Namespace.
-> This limitation will be addressed in the future releases.
+> It is possible to run NKG in a different Namespace, although you'll need to make modifications to the installation
+> manifests.

 1. Clone the repo and change into the `nginx-kubernetes-gateway` directory: